vtex/ux-writing/docs/text-patterns/buttons.md

 ## 👍 Dos

 - Buttons should be completely straight-forward.
 Absolutely no room for ambiguity.
-- The behavior they trigger must reflect the exact action that is written.
+- The verb used  for the label must reflect the exact action that the button triggers.
-- The verb used should indicate the action taken directly.
 Avoid using "CONFIRM", and use "PUBLISH" instead, for example.

 ### Grammar